-Headlights are essential for driving any car safely.
-But they occasionally go out.
+Working headlights are essential for driving any car safely, but they occasionally go out.
 Knowing how to change a headlight and what to look for when the front of your car goes dark can help you quickly remedy the problem.

 Determining the cause of a headlight issue begins simply by observing.
 First, put your headlights on to see if it’s just one light that’s out.
 If one is out, 90% of the time the light will go back on by simply replacing the bulb, says Emilio Zullo, owner and technician at E & L Automotive, in Ossining, N.Y.
 One quick test, if you don’t have a bulb handy or if you are out on the road when you notice the headlight issue, is to pull over and tap the light with your fist, which sometimes will make it go on, he says.